nicolasdanelon/UnofficialDocs/source/reference/plugins.rst

 Python and the Standard Library
 *******************************

 Sublime Text ships with a trimmed down standard library.
-Missing notably are the *Tkinter*, *multiprocessing* and *sqlite3* modules.
+The *Tkinter*, *multiprocessing* and *sqlite3* modules are among the missing ones.

 Automatic Plugin Reload
 ***********************

-Sublime Text automatically will reload top-level Python modules from packages as they change (perhaps because you are editing a *.py* file).
-Note that Python subpackages won't be reloaded, and this can lead to confusion while you're developing plugins.
-Generally, it's best to restart Sublime Text after you've made changes to plugin files, so all changes can take effect.
+Sublime Text will reload top-level Python modules from packages as they change (perhaps because you are editing a *.py* file).
+By contrast, Python subpackages won't be reloaded automatically, and this can lead to confusion while you're developing plugins.
+Generally speaking, it's best to restart Sublime Text after you've made changes to plugin files, so all changes can take effect.

 Multithreading